 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

 There is currently no standard therapy for patients with stage IV disease.
-These patients should be entered into an ongoing clinical trial.
+These patients should enroll in an ongoing clinical trial.

 Phase II chemotherapy studies by the Gynecologic Oncology Group have documented some antitumor activity for cisplatin, doxorubicin, and ifosfamide.[1,2] These studies have also documented differences in response leading to separate trials for patients with carcinosarcomas and leiomyosarcomas.
 In patients previously untreated with chemotherapy, ifosfamide had a 32.2% response rate in patients with carcinosarcomas,[2] a 33% response rate in patients with endometrial stromal cell sarcomas,[3], and a 17.2% partial response rate in patients with leiomyosarcomas.[4]
 Doxorubicin in combination with dacarbazine or cyclophosphamide is no more active than doxorubicin alone for advanced disease.[5,6] Cisplatin has activity as first-line therapy and minimal activity as second-line therapy for patients with carcinosarcomas, but cisplatin is inactive as first- or second-line therapy for patients with leiomyosarcomas.[1,7]